DakshKK/BaseConverter/README.md

 </ul>

 ### TODO
-  - [x] Implement a system to let user enter their own system of digits, and accordinlgy convert inspired by [python-baseconv](https://github.com/semente/python-baseconv 'Base Converter, which uses decimal algorithm for conversion between bases.').
+  - [x] Implement a system to let user enter their own system of digits, and accordingly convert inspired by [python-baseconv](https://github.com/semente/python-baseconv 'Base Converter, which uses decimal algorithm for conversion between bases.').
   - [ ] Write a PyPI package for this repo, so users can utilise it more easily, by doing a `pip install`.
   - [ ] Include working examples in a separate file, which imports the package, utilising, both direct, and decimal algorithm.
     - [x] Direct algorithm implementation complemeted.